Cyprus–Poland relations: Economic links

 The Cyprus-Polish Business Association, officially sponsored by the Polish and Cypriot governments and with many Cypriot/Polish businesses as members, works to bring people of the two countries into closer contact and develop their relations on many different levels.
 The efficient, low-rate business taxes in Cyprus and the tax treaty between Cyprus and Poland favor entrepreneurs who decide to base their company in Cyprus although doing business in Poland.
 A number of companies have taken advantage of this opportunity.

+Transport links

+Ryanair and Polish airlines Buzz, Enter Air, LOT Polish Airlines and Wizz Air operate flights between Poland and Cyprus.